emckean/Pig-Latin-bot/README.md

 4. Choose the "Fetch and Continue" option.
 (If there are no mentions, none will be found ... you can skip Zapier's test at this point if you like.)
 Choose "Continue".
 5. Choose an "Action App" -- it should be Webhooks (at the bottom of the list).
 6. Choose the "GET" action.
-7. In the URL field, enter the GET URL from your OpenWhisk action.
+7. In the URL field, enter the GET URL you created for your OpenWhisk action.
 If you have forgotten the URL, you can use the `wsk api-experimental list` command from the terminal to see all of the action URLs you have created.
 8. Under "Send As JSON" choose YES.
 Leave the "JSON key" setting as "json".
 All of the other fields can be left as the default.
 9. Go ahead and test your Zap!
 If there are errors, check the URL field and that you set "Send as JSON" correctly.
 10. Click "Finish", and in the next screen name your Zap (giving it your bot's name is a good idea).
 11. Set your Zap to ON.
 It will now run every five minutes.

-##### Add your Twitter keys

-If you haven't already, put your key, secret, token, and access token secret in the `temp-config.js` file, and rename it to `config.js`.
-Then delete `temp-config.js`.
+##### Testing

+You can test the helper functions with `npm test`.

+You can invoke the action with test parameters by running `wsk action invoke YOURACTIONNAME  --blocking -r --param-file testparams.json`

+_NOTE_: Twitter doesn't like it when you try to tweet the same thing over and over, so change up the 'text' parameter in `testparams.json` if you are going to be testing several times.